-- differentiation in the school's behaviour policy - developing strategies to modify the pupil's behaviour - requesting external help for the pupil - staff training - Impactful use of Part-time timetable and / or Alternative Provision
+- differentiation in the school's behaviour policy - developing strategies to modify the pupil's behaviour - requesting external help for the pupil - staff training.

 Where reasonable adjustments to policies and practices have been made to accommodate a pupil's needs and to avoid the necessity for suspension as far as possible, suspension may be justified if there is a material and substantial reason for it.
 A specific incident affecting order and discipline in the school may be such a reason or if there are serious health and safety issues that put the school community at risk.
 Equally, the school must take account of any pupils identified as disadvantaged when considering whether to exclude a pupil.
 We have a moral duty not to discriminate against disadvantaged pupils by excluding them from school for behaviour related to their gap in learning.
 The Head Teacher will ensure that reasonable steps have been taken by the school to respond to a pupil's individual circumstances in relation to disadvantaged, so the pupil is not treated less favourably for reasons related to the disability.
 'Reasonable steps' could include: